Are you wondering how to get started on your investing journey?

 Now that you’ve decided on a strategy that best suits your financial situation and risk tolerance, it’s time for the final step of how to buy stocks in Canada, which is to actually buy the stocks in your investment account.

 The actual process of buying the stocks is as simple as finding the stock ticker symbol, picking a quantity and price to buy at, and waiting until your order is executed on the stock exchange.

-For example, if you’re using Questrade, here’s a rundown of how to buy stocks on their Questrade Edge platform.
+For example, if you’re using Questrade, here’s a rundown of how to buy stocks on their Questrade Edge brokerage platform.

 When buying stocks, you might come across a few that need to be purchased in US dollars, which are known as US-listed stocks.
-You can either let Questrade convert your CAD for you (a 2% fee), or use a tactic called Norbert’s Gambit to reduce your foreign exchange fee (down to less than 0.2%).
+You can either let Questrade convert your CAD for you (a 2% fee), or use a tactic called Norbert’s Gambit to reduce your foreign exchange fees down to less than 0.2%.